 Everyone starts as a Level 1 human with no class.
 (Heh, heh.)
 Munchkin characters may be either male or female.
-Your character's sex at the start of the game matches the standie on the board.
-If you change sex, swap standies.
+Your character's sex is the same as your own at the start of the game, unless you declare otherwise.
+This does not matter in Crazy Cooks, but if you combine it with other Munchkin games, it might be important.